Yellow May Dun life cycle and 3 great fly patterns

 The nymph stage

-The nymph is a stone clinger that is found on many spate rivers in the UK.
+The nymph is a stone clinger and is found on many spate rivers in the UK.

 If present, they are easy to find by turning over stones in the riffle section of the river.

-The nymphs have flattened bodies with a pale yellow pigmentation and eyes on top of its head.
+The nymphs have flattened bodies with pale yellow pigmentation and eyes on top of their heads.

 Yellow May Dun nymph